How to Forward Calls to Multiple Phones

 - Hold Message Voice – Make an announcement while callers wait.

-Alternatively, you could use a Queue, and keep callers on hold until the next agent is available.
+Another option for forwarding calls is to use a queue, which keeps callers on hold until the next agent is available.

 Step 3: Set up a Voicemail